Chichijima: 1862–1941

-Ethnic Japanese gradually outnumbered descendants of the first wave of settlers, whom they referred to as Oubeikei (or Ōbeikei; literally "Westerners").
+Ethnic Japanese gradually outnumbered descendants of the first wave of settlers, whom they referred to as Ōbeikei (lit. '"Westerners"').
 A unique mixed language, Bonin English, emerged on Chichijima, combining elements of Japanese with English and Hawaiian.

 Following the Meiji restoration, a group of 37 Japanese colonists arrived on the island under the sponsorship of the Japanese Home Ministry in March 1876.
 The island was officially administered by Tokyo Metropolis on 28 October 1880.